ABOUT THE PROJECT

 Landscape medians with five mid-block pedestrian crossing with signaling will replace the current ‘scramble’ lane and provide a place of refuge for pedestrians as they traverse Dallas Road.
 To further increase comfortability, landscaped buffers with street trees will be installed between the sidewalk and travel lanes along with purposefully placed street furnishings, pedestrian lighting and wayfinding to increase the level of comfortability.

-Project design is currently underway with construction scheduled for Spring 2019.
+Project design is currently underway with construction scheduled for 2019.

 Click to view the Dallas Road Corridor Aerial Plan Updated January 2019